Flecart/Flecart/README.md

 - 👀 I’m interested in Mathematics and Computer Science!
 - 🌱 I'm studying Computer Science at University of Bologna
 - 💞️ What i am learning about now!
-  -   Logic (Propositional and first order logic, natural deduction)
+  -   Algorithms and Data structures, with a focus on Competitive programming as a viable way to implement the algorithms studied in theory.
-  -   Computer Architecture (What is inside the computer? with a practical focus on projects, see nand2tetris.com
+  -   Linear Algebra (Vector Spaces, matrices + some attention about Group Theory and abstract algebra)
   -   Real Analysis and Calculus

 ### My public Stats